nohns/nohns-cli/README.md

 ## Secrets

-A .nohns directory will be created at the users directory which will be used to store secrets
+A .nohns directory will be created at the users directory which will be used to store secrets.
+These are in plain text